hillhacks/website/pages/about.md

 title: What we do
 permalink: /about/
 ---

-hillhacks is held in the lap of the stunning Dhauladhar Himalayas every summer.
+Hillhacks has been held in the lap of the stunning Dhauladhar Himalayas every summer in the state of Himachal Pradesh.
+There is some buzz of having it in other hilly regions in India, checkout the [mailing list](/contact/) for more information. in the upcoming editions.

 People from different places, walks of life and lines of thought come together to share, collaborate and learn.